Frequently Asked Questions

 How is the show produced and written?

-The Editor, Vanessa Whitburn, leads an nine-strong production team and eleven writers as they plot the twists and turns of the families in Ambridge, looking ahead months or sometimes years in biannual long-term meetings.
+The editor, Sean O'Connor, leads an nine-strong production team and eleven writers as they plot the twists and turns of the families in Ambridge, looking ahead months or sometimes years in biannual long-term meetings.

 The detailed planning is done at monthly script meetings about two months ahead of transmission, after which four of the writers have to produce a week's worth of scripts each in just 14 days.